 Minimum Limits of Insurance.
 Licensee shall maintain limits no less than:

 9.4.1 General Liability (including operations, products, and completed operations): $2,000,000 per occurrence, $4,000,000 annual aggregate for bodily injury, personal injury, and property damage.
 If Commercial General Liability insurance or other form with a general aggregate limit is used, either the general aggregate limit shall apply separately to this project/location or the general aggregate limit shall be twice the required occurrence limit.
-The policy shall include coverage for liabilities arising out of premises, operations, independent Licensees, products, completed operations, personal & advertising injury, and liability assumed under an insured contract.
+The policy shall include coverage for liabilities arising out of premises, operations, independent contractors, products, completed operations, personal & advertising injury, and liability assumed under an insured contract.
 The policy shall not include exclusion for property damage resulting from explosion, collapse, or underground hazard.
 The products and completed operation liability coverage shall extent for a period of not less than three (3) years past the acceptance of the Project, or termination of the SLA, whichever is later.
 This insurance shall apply separately to each insured against whom claim is made or suit is brought subject to the Licensee and/or Permittee’s limit of liability.

 9.4.2 Automobile Liability: $1,000,000 per accident for bodily injury and property damage combined single limit per accident.
 Such insurance shall cover liability arising out of a motor vehicle including owned, hired, and non-owned motor vehicles.